weirenong/simpleagenttui/README.md

 1. Attach a file.
 2. Ask for a small code change.
-3. Workflow prompt 1 creates a rough plan.
-4. Workflow prompt 2 generates patch output.
+4. Workflow prompt generates patch output.
 5. `/code` parses the last assistant reply.
 6. SimpleAgent shows a diff.
 7. User presses `F2`, `F3`, or `Esc`.